 Make the Bed Comfortable

-Sleeping well is important for your child’s health, but it may be a struggle for him.
-There are many steps you can take to help him sleep better, but if these measures still don’t work, speak to your doctor.
+Sleeping well is important for your child’s health, but it may be a struggle.
+There are many steps you can take to help your child sleep better, but if these measures still don’t work, speak to your primary care provider.
 There may be another underlying medical problem that is preventing your child from sleeping.